In this article, we talk about the main characteristics of the two, including their process, advantages and disadvantages.

 - A Pre-Pack sale is a quick way of selling an insolvent business.

-If you are unsure which one is the best solution for your insolvent company, contact us on 08000 746 757, via the live chat support, or call Mike Smith, our Turnaround Practitioner, on 07912 344 394.
+If you are unsure which one is the best solution for your insolvent company, contact us on 08000 746 757, or via the live chat support.